yurig93b/final-space/ui/README.md

 ![image](https://github.com/yurig93b/final-space/assets/74859686/bd668952-e5db-49ef-9508-5803d69694e9)

 ## Calculations
-1)To show the moon and the rocket for the whole simulation we thought about the next idea:
+1) To show the moon and the rocket for the whole simulation we thought about the next idea:

 When the rocket is far away from the moon we will decrease their size, and when the rocket is closer then we increase their size.